MobilePayDev/MobilePay-Invoice/docs/callbacks.md

 ## Callbacks

 #### How merchants and integrators should handle invoice callbacks
-Make sure to not rely on whitelisting MobilePay’s sending IP addresses, as these IP addresses are subject to change without notice.
+It’s asynchronous messaging and we cannot ensure the right order of the events.
+That’s why we added a property  `Date`  to each status change, so that the merchant’s would know when particular events have happened

 Invoice callbacks are sent using batches.
 The job starts every 30 seconds.
-In the event that the callbacks are received in incorrect order, please check the date property.
-There is a Date property in the callbacks, so you can compare the callbacks and execute, only if it is newer than last received.
+In the event that the callbacks are received in incorrect order according to your timestamp, please check the property  `Date`.
+We added property  `Date`  so you can compare the callbacks to the status and the timestamp.

-It’s asynchronous messaging and we cannot ensure the right order of the events.
-That’s why we added a property  “Date” to each status change, so that the merchant’s would know when particular events have happened
+Make sure to not rely on whitelisting MobilePay’s sending IP addresses, as these IP addresses are subject to change without notice.

 ##### REST callback retries